 Is My Catalytic Converter an OEM?

-We are regularly asked is my Catalytic Converter OEM.
-We have a few things to look for when you are looking to identify your catalytic converter and if it’s an OEM.
+We are regularly asked if my Catalytic Converter OEM.
+We have a few things to look for when you identify your catalytic converter and if it’s an OEM.

 What Does OEM Catalytic Converter Mean?

-Before we give tips on identifying an OEM cat, first it’s important to know what “OEM” means.
-“OEM” stands for “Original Equipment Manufacturer”.
+Before we give tips on identifying an OEM cat, it’s essential to know what “OEM” means.
+“OEM” stands for “Original Equipment Manufacturer.”

-This means the catalytic converter that was originally put on the vehicle or if it was replaced, it was replaced with the genuine catalytic converter from that original manufacturer.
-While it may make sense to get an OEM replacement catalytic converter, most people do NOT do that because it can be a very costly repair compared to an aftermarket catalytic converter installation.
+This means the catalytic converter that was initially put on the vehicle, or if it was replaced, was replaced with the genuine catalytic converter from that original manufacturer.
+While getting an OEM replacement catalytic converter may make sense, most people do NOT do that because it can be a very costly repair compared to an aftermarket catalytic converter installation.

 Why are OEM Catalytic Converters More Expensive?

-The main reason that OEM Cats are worth more is because of the amount of precious metals that are found inside (Platinum, Palladium, Rhodium).
-The vehicle manufacturers use more of these precious metals, as opposed to the less-expensive alternative aftermarket cats.
-So that’s why when you replace broken catalytic converters, there is a huge difference in price from an OEM to an aftermarket cat.
+The main reason OEM Cats are worth more is the number of precious metals found inside (Platinum, Palladium, Rhodium).
+The vehicle manufacturers use more of these precious metals instead of the less-expensive alternative aftermarket cats.
+So that’s why when you replace broken catalytic converters, there is a massive difference in price from an OEM to an aftermarket cat.

 How To Identify An OEM Cat

-Look for a Manufacturer Stamp – This could be a logo, specific words for brand, or pattern of serial numbers.
+Look for a Manufacthe manufacturer’s stamp, a logo, specific words for the brand, or pattern of serial numbers.

-The Welds will be Cleaner – When you are looking at the welds along a OEM catalytic converter, the edges of the welds along the cat will be cleaner and less-messy looking.
+The Welds will be Cleaner – When you are looking at the welds along with an OEM catalytic converter, the edges of the welds along the cat will be cleaner and less-messy looking.

 The manufacturer’s stamp is the first thing to look for when determining if you have an OEM Catalytic Converter.
-Typically, they are by the serial number and it will be the name (Ex: FoMoCo – Ford Motor Company, Land Rover, Hyundai / Kia) or the emblem of the Manufacturer (This is common for Toyota Catalytic Converters – below).
+Typically, they are by the serial number.
+It will be the name (Ex: FoMoCo – Ford Motor Company, Land Rover, Hyundai / Kia) or the manufacturer’s emblem (Common for Toyota Catalytic Converters – below).